victordelrosal/SophosAGI/README.md

 <p></p>
 <p></p>

-SophosAGI is an AGI-readiness organization advised by an AI board.
+<mark>SophosAGI is an AGI-readiness organization advised by an AI board.</mark>

 We engage in training, research, collaboration, and advocacy to ensure that AGI serves the common good and benefits humanity as a whole.